 - 2.1.
-TVDSB believes that within the Progressive Discipline continuum, the focus should be on prevention and early intervention strategies, to support and maintain positive School Climates.
+Schools should focus TVDSB believes that within the Progressive Discipline continuum, the focus should be on prevention and early intervention as the keystrategies, to maintaining a support and maintain positive School environment Climates.
 To do so, TVDSB: - 2.1.1.
-Prioritizes relationships, safety, connection, regulation, and well-being to create safe and Inclusive environments, in support of student achievement. - 2.1.2.
-Strives to affirm all identities and provides TVDSB staff with Equity training
+Prioritizes relationships, safety, connection, regulation, and well-being to create safe and Inclusive environments, in which students can learn.
+Early intervention strategies support of student achievement. - 2.1.2.
+Strives to affirm all identities and provides TVDSB staff with Equity training and resources, to create a more Culturally Responsive and Bias-Aware system. - 3.1.1.2.1.3.
+Staff, when safe to do so, will help prevent unsafe or inappropriate behaviours in a school and during school-related activities. respond to and address any Student behaviour that may negatively impact another person's sense of safety and belonging in a manner that is timely, Trauma-Informed, Culturally Inclusive, and Bias-Aware.